Keto Donuts Recipe

 Variations

-Add cocoa powder- Do you love chocolate donuts?
-Adding a tad bit of cocoa powder to the keto donut recipe makes these low-carb donuts have a whole new look and flavor.
+- Add cocoa powder- Do you love chocolate donuts?
+Adding cocoa powder in place of some of the coconut flour makes these low-carb donuts have a whole new look and flavor.

-Use a different sweetener - While I'm a fan of my sweetener, you can use monk fruit sweetener or a powdered sweetener of your choice for these donuts.
+- Use a different sweetener – While I’m a fan of my sweetener, you can use monk fruit sweetener, erythritol, allulose, or another sweetener of your choice for these donuts.

 Common Questions